Glenn Memorial UMC

 Loving God, Loving Neighbor

 Good Neighbor Day

 Mark your calendars for Good Neighbor Day 2014 - September 6!
-Stay tuned for the available projects!
+Sign-up NOW to participate!

 PurposeOne Saturday every September, hundreds of Glenn members, young and old, demonstrate their love of neighbor through service to the community.